 There are many different ways to be injured in a car accident.
 Different types of car accidents present different legal issues.
 Injury victims need to work with a skilled car accident claim lawyer who has experience handling your specific type of accident case.

-The experienced car crash attorneys at Arash Law have helped many injury victims across California get the compensation they deserve for their injuries and losses.
+The experienced car crash attorneys at our award-winning law firm have helped many injury victims across California get the compensation they deserve for their injuries and losses.
 Learn more about different types of car accidents and injury claims and how an injury lawyer can protect your important legal rights.

 Distracted driving has quickly become one of the most serious public health risks facing road users across the United States.
 The National Highway Traffic Safety Administration reports that over three thousand victims died due to distracted drivers in 2019.
 While texting and driving is a major cause of distraction, it is not the only risky behavior that leads to road deaths.
 Drivers can also be distracted by navigation programs, built-in entertainment systems, food and drink, pets, children, and many other things.